Acupuncture for Pets

-What is Acupuncture and how can it help my pet?
+What is Veterinary Acupuncture and how can it help my pet?

 The needle insertion is very quick and typically does not hurt, although some animals may experience the “De Qi” response which is the body receiving the needle.
 Typically, most animals relax and fall asleep after the needle is inserted.
 The needles stay in place for around 15-30 minutes depending on the condition and patient.
 Acupuncture is very safe with minimal side effects, in fact most pet parents report an overall sense of comfort/well-being after the treatment.

 Acupuncture can help exponentially with pain, inflammation, swelling, and nerve regeneration.
 It can be used for ANY health condition; it is very safe with minimal side effects.
 Some of the most common indications for acupuncture are arthritis, intervertebral disc disease (both acute and chronic), soft tissue trauma, and cancer.